 WattTime's core offering is our data on the marginal emissions rate of different power grids, in real time.
 We enable IoT companies to automatically reduce emissions from their products by shifting usage to the times that are less polluting.
 Our partners work with a wide range of flexible load types, from air conditioners and building chillers, to electric vehicles and battery storage.

 This is a little bit similar to the concept of "demand response," but has greater environmental benefits.
 So, we call it "Environmental Demand Response" or EDR.

 However, we've found that many others are interested in WattTime data too.
 We've also helped researchers analyze the power grid, educators teach about clean energy, and companies do their carbon accounting.

 Most of the data is time-series oriented, kind of like a weather API—what's happening on the regional grid at a particular moment?
 In addition to metadata about data provenance, three kinds of data types are provided for each time series data point:

 Geographically, the data are organized the same way the grid is: into "balancing authorities" that manage supply and demand for a given service area.
 The bigger balancing authorities, called Independent Services Operators and Regional Transmission Organizations (ISOs/RTOs), together cover about 2/3 of US electricity consumers.

-The WattTime API provides marginal carbon emissions data for all balancing authorities in the lower 48 states of the US, and generation mix and average carbon emissions data for these ISOs/RTOs:
+The WattTime API provides marginal carbon emissions data for all balancing authorities in the lower 48 states of the US, and generation mix for select ISOs/RTOs.
+See map for regions with data coverage.

 Power generation data are pulled straight from the ISOs in real time, as frequently as they release it: every 5 minutes in ISONE, MISO, NYISO, PJM, and BPA; every 10 minutes in CAISO; and every hour in ERCOT.